apache/plc4x/plc4net/docs/s7-hardware-verification.md

 ## Change log

+- 2026-09-16 20:09: Added the original S7-1214C test-rig, DB100 online-value
+  and I/Q/M watch-table images as PLC-side evidence for the persistent matrix verification.
+The images are unedited copies of the captured files.
 - 2026-09-16 19:53: Verified the persistent I/Q/M/DB matrix against the
   isolated S7-1214C: main run 43/43 and independent new-connection read-back 25/25.
 DB100, M100..M117 and Q0..Q17 were deliberately not restored.